Damage and Repair

 Researchers study the cellular and molecular mechanisms behind tissue damage, repair, and regeneration across organs such as the liver, kidney, lung, and skin.

-A key focus is understanding how chronic inflammation contributes to diseases like cancer, including the roles of ageing cells, impaired repair, and cell interactions that lead to scarring.
-Using advanced single-cell technologies, our research helps reveal promising targets for future therapies.
+A key focus is understanding how chronic inflammation contributes to human diseases like chronic liver disease, chronic kidney disease, skin chronic wounds, pulmonary fibrosis and cancer, including the roles of ageing cells, impaired repair, dysregulation of immune cells, and cell interactions that lead to scarring.
+Using advanced tools to study individual cells and their locations in the body, our research helps reveal promising targets for future therapies.

 Key areas of focus